fastmicroservices/batch-generator/README.md

 ### Hash

 Turns a seed into a code, in such a way that even very similar seeds generate abherrantly different hashes.
+Offers a 256-bit hex value.

 ### Reencode

 Depending on the application needs, the code will have an alphabet and length.
+Takes a hex value (arbitrarily long).
+Outputs a set length of symbols from the alphabet.

 ### Ensure Unique